ergoplatform/ergo/papers/emission.md

 After end of the current emission (from block 2,080,800):

-* pay 3 ERG each block from re-emission contract
+* pay 3 ERG each block from the re-emission contract,

+where the re-emission contract is working like emission one, but does not have emission curve encoded, only flat payment.

 Updated Emission Details
 ------------------------